robertpiosik/CodeWebChat/README.md

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">API Tools</span>

-Get started with generous free tier from Google via [AI Studio / API Keys](https://aistudio.google.com/api-keys), or any other OpenAI-API compatible model provider, e.g. [OpenRouter](https://openrouter.ai/settings/keys).
+Anything CWC can do in the connected browser, it can do calling a model provider directly in the editor.
+Get started with generous free tier from Google via [AI Studio](https://aistudio.google.com/api-keys).

 **🛠️ Edit Context** \
 Modify, create or delete files based on natural language instructions.